Rice University logo

 About Me

-I’m a Chilean Assistant Professor of Computational Applied Mathematics & Operations Research at Rice University.
+I’m a Chilean Assistant Professor of Computational Applied Mathematics and Operations Research at Rice University.
+I’m also a member of the Ken Kennedy Institute and AI-OWLS at Rice University.

 My Research